microsoft/AzureStackHCIJumpstart/README.md

     Remove-AzureStackHCILabEnvironment -FireAndBrimstone
 ```

+## Troubleshooting

+****After the lab orchestration command completes, I see a red-error "Credential Invalid"***

+This indicates we were unable to log into one of the VMs and perform some work.
+To resolve this, try running the ```Initialize-AzureStackHCILabOrchestration``` again.

+If it continues and this wasn't the first time deploying the VMs (e.g. the VMs (including WAC and the DC) already existed when you ran ```Initialize-AzureStackHCILabOrchestration```), please try removing the VMs with the command ```Remove-AzureStackHCILabEnvironment -FireAndBrimstone``` then recreating the lab.

+If this continues to happen, please file an issue on GitHub.

 # What it does in a little more depth

 > ### Subtitle: Why does it take so long?